piedb-dev/piestream/dashboard/README.md

 npm run dev
 ```

-## Test with RisingWave meta node
+## Test with piestream meta node
-To replace the built static files in RisingWave with your newest code,
+To replace the built static files in piestream with your newest code,
 run the following scripts in the root directory.
 ```
 ./risedev export-dashboard-v2